 The Sandra Day O’Connor College of Law at Arizona State University is one of the country's preeminent law schools.
-Ranked No. 25 nationally by U.S. News & World Report; ASU Law provides comprehensive and personalized legal education through graduate programs with a wide range of courses, popular focus areas, and unique experiences.
+Ranked No.32 nationally by U.S. News & World Report, ASU Law provides comprehensive and personalized legal education through graduate programs with a wide range of courses, popular focus areas, and unique experiences.

 ASU Law prides itself on its network of engaged alumni and its relationship to the broader legal community, which has fully embraced the law school and is dedicated to the success of its graduates.
-The move to the Beus Center for Law and Society in downtown Phoenix in fall 2016 greatly enhanced ASU Law’s ability to connect with the legal community.
-Students are now steps away from the courts, government offices, and businesses in the heart of Phoenix, the nation's sixth largest city.
+The move to the Beus Center for Law and Society in downtown Phoenix in the fall 2016 greatly enhanced ASU Law’s ability to connect with the legal community.
+Students are now steps away from the courts, government offices, and businesses in the heart of Phoenix, the nation's fifth-largest city.